-Overall materiality R48.7 million.
-How we determined it 1% of total assets.
-Rationale for the materiality benchmark applied The Company is funded out of debt rather than equity, hence it's borrowers are likely to be more concerned with the asset quality over the profitability of the Company.
-The Company purchased the underlying right to receive interest and capital on a portion of BMW Financial Services (South Africa) Proprietary Limited's (BMW FS) retail car sales, who is also the Company's service provider in respect of these loans.
-The resulting intercompany auto loan receivable represents 90.92% of the total assets of the Company.
-Management's primary focus is growing the advances within BMW FS with specific portions of higher credit quality assets then securitised within the Company, which then forms the revenue growth for the Company.
-We chose 1% based on our professional judgement and after consideration of the range of quantitative materiality thresholds that we would typically apply when using total assets to compute materiality.
+Overall materiality R47.7million How we determined it 1% of total assets.
+Rationale for the materiality benchmark applied The Company's capital structure is predominantly funded through debt rather than equity.
+Therefore, its borrowers are likely to be more concerned with the asset quality over the profitability of the Company.
+The Company purchased the underlying right to receive interest and capital on a portion of BMW Financial Services (South Africa) Proprietary Limited's (BMW FS) retail vehicle loans.
+BMW FS is the Company's servicer in respect of these loans.
+The resulting intercompany auto loan receivable represents 80.79% of the total assets of the Company.
+Management's primary focus is growing the advances within BMW FS with specific portions of higher credit quality assets securitised within the Company, which forms the revenue growth for the Company.

+We chose 1% to be applied to the total assets benchmark based on our professional judgement.
+A range of quantitative materiality thresholds that we would typically apply when using total assets to compute materiality were also considered.